wso2/docs-choreo-dev/en/docs/tutorials/map-data.md

     ![Map arrays](../assets/img/tutorials/data-mapper/map-arrays.gif){.cInlineImage-threeQuarters}

     The mapping appears in red because the types of the two record you selected are incompatible.
+Let's move on to the next step to fix it.

 2. To convert the mapping to a query, click the icon for code action and then click **Convert to Query** as shown below: